ericc-ch/opencode-serve/docs/sessions.md

 ### Description

-Retrieve a list of all sessions, sorted by update time in descending order (most recent first).
+Retrieves all sessions in the system, automatically sorted by the `time.updated` field in descending order (most recent first).
+This endpoint provides a paginated view of all conversation sessions.

 ### Parameters

-None
+None required.

 ### Response